 Search Engine Optimization: An Overview

 SEO is, essentially, setting your site up to be found by search engines.
 There are many aspects of optimization, both on-page and off-page.
 Most often, SEO is focused on Google, which means many of the guidelines and rules of thumb are based on what the search engine giant has said about how it ranks pages and evaluates sites.

-A common misconception to the marketing layman, is that SEO (Search Engine Optimization) is a one-time or "set-and-leave" task.
+A common misconception is that SEO is a one-time or "set-it-and-leave-it" task.
 The idea that you can optimize and clean up a website once, and then focus your efforts elsewhere, is a hopeful mindset that can create poor results for your digital marketing.

 Short Term SEO Strategies